KatherineMichel/python-and-django-resources/README.md

 * [Jacob Kaplan-Moss](https://jacobian.org/writing/retiring-as-bdfls)

 <!--
+https://twitter.com/llanga/status/1156568264396419073 | Łukasz Langa on Twitter: "@zooba Well, the Steering Council can *and should* set a roadmap for Python's next decade.
+I'm talking about it in my keynote.
+But what not even the SC can do is tell a group of people to *abandon* a particular use case.
+For example, imagine they told MicroPython to drop their project." / Twitter https://twitter.com/brettsky/status/1156684427486879745 | Brett Cannon on Twitter: "@zooba I would love to do it as well, but without staff to help make those plans happen the best we can offer is the vision document we're working on to try to coax ppl in a certain direction along with a longer time horizon to compensate for volunteer (un)availability" / Twitter https://github.com/rust-lang/rfcs/blob/master/text/2657-roadmap-2019.md | rfcs/2657-roadmap-2019.md at master · rust-lang/rfcs

 https://mail.python.org/mm3/archives/list/distutils-sig@python.org/thread/QT7SKORCF6OKWO3OVP5KO6XNGU2AR6TU/ | Mailman 3 Handing over default BDFL-Delegate responsibilities for packaging interoperability PEPs to Paul Moore - Distutils-SIG - python.org

 https://www.python.org/nominations/elections/2019-python-software-foundation-board/nominees/jannis-leidel/ | Nomination for | Python.org